YBL123/sei-project-4/README.md

 I will give an overview of the app’s architecture and delve into more detail on some of the features I built

 // Home - latest posts (built together)

+The home page displays the latest post.
+The latest post in this case is for the month of June.
+We chose to split the post into our three categories; film, art and music.
+These three categories are each represented by an image uploaded to the post model.
+These images will be updated the next time a post is made.
+When a user clicks on one of these three images they will taken to the correlating index page.
 ![fam home](fam-home.png )
 ---> insert screenshot
 ---> insert code snippet